filecoin-project/specs/src/algorithms/expected_consensus.md

 In practice, EC defines two different fields within a block:

-- A `Tickets` array — this stores new tickets generated during this block generation attempt.
-It proves appropriate delay.
-It is from this array that miners will sample randomness to run leader election in `K` rounds.
-See [Ticket generation](#ticket-generation).
+- A `Ticket` field — this stores the new ticket generated during this block generation attempt.
+It is from this ticket that miners will sample randomness to run leader election in `K` rounds.
-- An `ElectionProof` — this stores a proof that a given miner scratched a winning lottery ticket using the appropriate ticket `K` rounds back.
+- An `ElectionProof` — this stores a proof that a given miner scratched a winning lottery ticket using the appropriate ticket `K` rounds back along with a nonce showing how many rounds generating the EP took.
 It proves that the leader was elected in this round.
-See [Checking election results](#checking-election-results).

-On expectation, the `Tickets` array will contain a single ticket.
-For cases in which it contains more than one, see [Losing Tickets](#losing-tickets).

 ```
 But why the randomness lookback?